ccontrols/component-controls/README.md

 # Motivation

 -   Create a components development environment with testing as a first-class feature.
+-   Provide out-of-the-box documentation experience with markdown pages for home page, blogging and general project documentation .
 -   Use smart "super-bundlers" (gatsby, nextjs) to build compact and fast documentation sites.
 -   Decouple the user interface from loading of the 'stories' = modular design.
 -   Do not modify the source files (both story and component files) at instrumentation-time as much as possible to avoid random build/run-time errors.
 Exception only where absolutely necessary, ie instrumenting coverage or performance profiling probes.